bludit/blog/new-site-for-themes/index.md

 # Title: New site for themes
 <!-- Date: 2018-01-16 20:00:00 -->
 ---
 We have a new site to publish themes.
-This new website support free and paid themes.
+This new site support free and paid themes.

 https://themes.bludit.com